These crostini with tomato jam and ricotta are a delicious and impressive appetizer especially at summer's end when ripe tomatoes are abundant.

 Did you know there are over 175 different varieties of tomato?
 So try and use a colorful tomato to top these crostini off.
 These little green cherry tomatoes had a great acid, which paired beautifully with the sweeter tomato jam and ricotta.
 It also makes for a great presentation!

-When buying the bread, a regular, not sour dough, baguette is best.
-Slice the bread on the bias to give it maximum spread room; then put them into a 325° oven for about 10 – 15 minutes, turning them once, until they are crisp and just beginning to brown.
-You don’t want the bread to be too dark – but you do want it crisp.
+When buying the bread, a regular, not sourdough, a baguette is best.
+Slice the bread on the bias to give it maximum spread room; then put them into a 325° oven for about 10 - 15 minutes, turning them once, until they are crisp and just beginning to brown.
+You don't want the bread to be too dark - but you do want it crisp.

 Make these Crostini with Tomato Jam and Homemade Ricotta at the last possible minute so the bread doesn't get soggy.
 We don't like soggy bread.